Microbial community and hemorrhoids

 What are hemorrhoids and what causes and risk factors promote them

-Hemorrhoids are not a disease in the strict sense, but well-vascularized cushions in the rectum.
+Hemorrhoids are not a disease in the strict sense, but well-vascularized vascular cushions in the rectum.
 They perform an important function in the fine sealing of the anal canal.
-Only when these vascular cushions become enlarged, displaced, or permanently stressed do symptoms arise, which are referred to as hemorrhoidal disease.
+Only when these vascular cushions enlarge, shift, or are permanently stressed do complaints arise, which are referred to as hemorrhoidal disease.

 What_are_hemorrhoids_and_which_causes_and_risk_factors_favor_them

-In most cases, a chronic pressure and strain situation in the rectum is the cause of the development of hemorrhoids.
-Repeated strong straining during bowel movements, unfavorable stool consistency, or prolonged stool retention in the rectum increase the pressure on the vascular structures.
-Over time, this can lead to an enlargement and dysfunction of the hemorrhoidal cushions.
+Usually, a chronic pressure and stress situation in the rectum is the cause of hemorrhoid development.
+Repeated strong straining during bowel movements, unfavorable stool consistency, or prolonged stool retention in the rectum increase pressure on the vascular structures.
+Over time, this can lead to enlargement and dysfunction of the hemorrhoidal cushions.

 The main causes can be summarized functionally: